-You may be very hesitant to speak to your partner or relative about what to expect in the future with their health.
+You may be very reluctant to speak to your partner or relative about what to expect in the future with their health.
 These issues are extremely difficult to raise, especially when you are trying to be positive.

-You may find this is also a good time to make sure that financial matters, including wills and life insurance policies, are also in order.
+You may find this is also a good time to make sure that financial matters, including wills and life insurance policies, are in order.